10 Signs You’re Dealing with Manipulative People and How To Free Yourself

 1. Excessive Flattery: The Sweet Talker

-It might start with harmless compliments on your appearance or work but soon escalate to exaggerated statements that leave you feeling slightly uncomfortable.
+It might start with harmless compliments on your appearance or work but soon escalate to exaggerated statements that leave you slightly uncomfortable.

 Be wary of flattery that feels unearned or out of proportion to the situation.
 Trust your gut – if the compliments sound excessive or manipulative, they probably are.